stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 failure.
 A touch of colour came to cheeks hitherto chalk-white, and spread out under the curiously ample stubble of sandy beard.
-West, who had his hand on the pulse of the left wrist, suddenly nodded significantly; and almost simultaneously a mist appeared on the mirror inclined above the body&rsquo;s mouth.
+West, who had his hand on the pulse of the left wrist, suddenly nodded significantly; and almost simultaneously a mist appeared on the mirror inclined above the body's mouth.
 There followed a few spasmodic muscular motions, and then an audible breathing and visible motion of the chest.
 I looked at the closed eyelids, and thought I detected a quivering.
 Then the lids opened, shewing eyes which were grey, calm, and alive, but still unintelligent and not even curious.

   In a moment of fantastic whim I whispered questions to the reddening ears;
 questions of other worlds of which the memory might still be present.
-Subsequent terror drove them from my mind, but I think the last one, which I repeated, was: &ldquo;Where have you been?&rdquo;
-I do not yet know whether I was answered or not, for no sound came from the well-shaped mouth;
+Subsequent terror drove them from my mind, but I think the last one, which I repeated, was:  "Where have you been? " I do not yet know whether I was answered or not, for no sound came from the well-shaped mouth;
-but I do know that at that moment I firmly thought the thin lips moved silently, forming syllables I would have vocalised as &ldquo;only now&rdquo; if that phrase had possessed any sense or relevancy.
+but I do know that at that moment I firmly thought the thin lips moved silently, forming syllables I would have vocalised as  "only now " if that phrase had possessed any sense or relevancy.
 At that moment, as I say, I was elated with the conviction that the one great goal had been attained; and that for the first time a reanimated corpse had uttered distinct words impelled by actual reason.
 In the next moment there was no doubt about the triumph; no doubt that the solution had truly accomplished, at least temporarily, its full mission of restoring rational and articulate life to the dead.
-But in that triumph there came to me the greatest of all horrors&mdash;not horror of the thing that spoke, but of the deed that I had witnessed and of the man with whom my professional fortunes were joined.
+But in that triumph there came to me the greatest of all horrors--not horror of the thing that spoke, but of the deed that I had witnessed and of the man with whom my professional fortunes were joined.